ionic-team/stencil-site/src/docs/framework-integration/react.md

 ## Usage

-If you are developing and testing your React wrapped components locally, you'll have to use `npm link` again to make your React wrapped components available in your React application.
+If you are developing and testing your React component library locally, you'll have to use `npm link` again to make your React component library available in your React application.
 If your components are published to npm, you can skip this step.

-To link your React wrapped components, navigate to your **React component library** and run
+To link your React component library, navigate to your **React component library** and run

 ```bash
 npm run build
 npm link
 ```

-To build your React wrapped components and create a symlink to the project.
+To build your React component library and create a symlink to the project.

 Navigate to your **React application directory** and run